 Students must maintain satisfactory academic progress to maintain good academic standing.
-Students are considered to be making satisfactory academic progress if they are taking a course load that ensures steady movement toward degree completion within the maximum time limits for degree completion, and if they are meeting academic and clinical standards.
-All students must maintain a cumulative grade point average of 3.0 on a 4.0 scale in order to be in good academic standing, to participate in practica, to receive financial aid, and to graduate.
-In addition, students must successfully complete ("B" grade or better) 70% of attempted coursework in each term they are enrolled in order to be eligible for federal student financial aid.
+To maintain satisfactory progress, students must first remain consistently registered until completion of all degree requirements.
+Students who fail to maintain active matriculation (i.e. register each term) will be administratively withdrawn from the School, and Administrative Withdrawal will be indicated on the transcript.
+Students are considered to be making satisfactory academic progress if they are taking a course load that ensures steady movement toward degree completion within the maximum time limits for degree completion, and if they are meeting all academic and clinical standards.
+All students must maintain a cumulative grade point average of 3.0 on a 4.0 scale in order to be in good academic standing, to participate in practica and internship (doctoral students), to receive financial aid, and to graduate.
+In addition, students must successfully complete ("B" grade or better) 70% of attempted coursework in each term they are enrolled in order to be eliqible for federal student financial aid.

-Masters students must complete a minimum of twelve (12) credit hours every twelve months and must satisfactorily complete all of the requirements for graduation within five years of the date of first registration following admission to the School.
+Master's students must complete a minimum of twelve (12) credit hours every twelve months and must satisfactorily complete all of the requirements for graduation within five years of the date of first registration following admission to the program.

-Doctoral students must complete at least eighteen (18) credit hours every twelve months and must satisfactorily complete all requirements for graduation within seven years of the date of first registration following admission to the School.
+Doctoral students must complete at least eighteen (18) credit hours every twelve months and must satisfactorily complete all requirements for graduation within seven years of the date of first registration following admission to the program.
 Students enrolled in dissertation or internship, are considered to be maintaining minimum credit requirements for satisfactory academic progress.
 These requirements constitute the minimum enrollment necessary to be considered in good standing.
 Students who fail to maintain good academic standing can face dismissal from Adler School.